-I was also engrossed in the chapter on the geography of life, not so much by the actual biological evolution of species across space and time, but there was a lot that I learned about continental drift.
-I would sit in my bed with the book in one hand and my phone in the other, reading about something that sounded absolutely fascinating and immediately Googling it (for example, the fact that there was a land bridge between Asia and Alaska, and that Pangaea was far from being the earliest supercontinent!
+I was also engrossed in the chapter on the geography of life, not so much by the actual biological evolution of species across space and time, but there was a lot that I learned about plate tectonics.
+I would sit in my bed with the book in one hand and my phone in the other, reading about something that sounded absolutely fascinating and immediately Googling it.
+(For example, the fact that there was a land bridge between Asia and Alaska, and that Pangaea was far from being the earliest supercontinent!
 Who knew?!
 Is this the kind of trivia I had missed through my 22 years of religious upbringing and schooling?)

 A human myself, I couldn’t help but be most thoroughly enthralled by the chapter on our own evolution.
 The discoveries and evidence were themselves fascinating, of course, although they were nearly overshadowed by my entrancement with the term Australopithecus afarensis.
 (That was my first time spelling it right all by myself!)
 Once I learned how to pronounce it, I couldn’t stop.
 I probably had way too much fun with that, although the time spent on human evolution felt all too brief to me.
 That being said, the only book on human evolution that has yet crossed my radar is Neil Shubin’s Your Inner Fish, although I’m certainly interested in hearing more recommendations!